“a landscape of a painting of a landscape”

 Mason created all the topiary frames.
 His wife instructed the park gardeners on the care and art of trimming.
 A pond was created to mimic the Seine river of Paris, the flat ground sculpted to imitate the river bank.
 In 1992 the park was opened.
 A brass plaque with the relief of the paining is positioned at the point of view to observe the entire scene.
 It is amazing.

 The sheer size of the project is impressive.
-The plants are yew, the tough, prickly and remarkably shapeable are used for the figures.
+The plants are yew, the tough, prickly, and remarkably shapeable are used for the figures.
 The tallest figure is 12’ high.
 Nearly 30 years since the idea was formed the entire scene stands proudly and clearly identifiable.
-There are the relaxing figures lying on the lawn.
+There are relaxing figures lying on the lawn.

 The uniformed officers look on the scene, there are strolling couples, a woman walking her monkey on a leash.
 The water craft includes a sailboat, a scull complete with rowing crew and a motorized craft with a fisherman.

 As you walk through the landscape you realize the size and scope of the figures and I eagerly went back to the painting to look more thoroughly at the characters on the canvas.
 The original painting is in the Chicago Museum of Art.
-The canvas measures 7’ x 10’ and took Surat two years to paint using the pointillism technique which is individual points of color.
+The canvas measures 7’ x 10’ and took Seurat two years to paint using the pointillism technique which is individual points of color.
 Estimates are there are over 1,000,000 individual dots of paint.
 It took genius, imagination, determination and invite patience to create this work of art.
 The painting was panned by the critics when it was first exhibited.
-Two years later Surat restretched the canvas and added a border of more colors.
+Two years later Seurat restretched the canvas and added a border of more colors.
 The painting was in storage for nearly 30 years before it was purchased by private collectors and loaned to the Chicago Museum.

 James T Mason’s genius was to let his artistic soul create a topiary masterpiece.
 He had the imagination to envision a project requiring great determination and patience to let nature create his living canvas.
 When the garden opened the community warmly embraced the project and continues to support it today.
-Yet it is the very type of art-scape that causes more than a few visitors to wander through shaking their head at the scene.
+Yet it is the very type of art-scape that causes more than a few visitors to wander through shaking their heads at the scene.
 I loved it on every level.

 Creativity requires courage.
 Art requires an audience to engage, willing to look deeply into the work of the artist where you may find delight, surprise, and inspiration to create your own masterpiece.
 The city of Columbus generously offers a public space with a mammoth artistic effort for its citizens and visitors who simply wander in, for a look.